|

 so that you can come to your own conclusions.

-domain, accessible by the general public, to safetly create a summary of the accident using both "eye witness" reports
+public domain, accessible by the general public, to safetly create a summary of the accident using both "eye

 This article is not based on my opinions or speculation.